MARTIMM/raku-mongodb-driver/README.md

 * 0.*.0
   * Remove deprication messages of converted method names

+* 0.25.8
+  * Removed exception class from MongoDB/Connection.pm.
+Usage is replaced by X::MongoDB from MongoDB.pm.
 * 0.25.7
   * Experiment converting OP_INSERT() to OP-INSERT() using deprication traits.
     Use of the method is modified in the package and users should not have